Last updated on January 13th, 2022

 When you live alone, it can be tricky to keep track of all maintenance appointments.
 Indeed, it’s not uncommon for adults who remain in an empty nest to ignore some of the grunts and groans of their aging house.
 When you’re on your own, it’s easy to develop a form of selective blindness regarding some pressing issues.
 But it’s not a safe path for your property.
 You have to keep track of heating costs – a sudden increase can indicate that your insulation or windows need replacing.
 Additionally, depending on the age of your property you might want to check for harmful substances, from asbestos – which can still be found in building dating back from the 1960s and before – to lead in your plumbing systems.

-When was the last time you look after your health?
+When was the last time you looked after your health?

 When the home is empty, you lose interest in things.
 When the first stage of disinterest if your home maintenance, the second is yourself.
 Your health becomes secondary, especially when you experience the empty nest depression of many parents.
 But you can’t afford to ignore your health complaints.
 While things might be more challenging from a financial point of view, you can look for a change Medicaid health plan offers a cost-friendly alternative for low incomes.
 Neglecting your health is a dangerous game that rarely ends well.
+This goes for your mental health as well as your physical health.
+If you are struggling with feelings of depression, reach out and talk to your doctor about things that can help.
+You may need medication, CBT or to investigate the success rate of Spravato alongside these things.
 People who are isolated tend to die younger as they stop caring about themselves.
 Don’t fall into the isolation trap!

 Fill up the space